-The Monash Business School is a unique education facility designed exclusively for post-graduate and executive students, to create an environment which bridges the gap between executive level education and the corporate environment.
+The new Monash Business School is a unique education facility.
+Designed exclusively for post-graduate and executive students, the project transcends the traditional stereotype of cellular learning and delivers an environment which bridges the gap between executive level education and a corporate environment.

-It is among the 1% of business schools in the world to have achieved ‘triple crown’ accreditation by the three major global business school accreditation bodies – AACSB, EQUIS and AMBA – and the only Group of Eight Australian University to have done so.
-The school is to be located on the Caulfield Campus, on Levels 8, 9 and 10 of the existing Building H. The new facilities will provide a high quality corporate environment for the executive hub for the Monash Business School, as well as high-end educational facilities for delivering programs for Executive Education, Executive Masters of Business Administration (EMBA) and the Masters of Business Administration (MBA).
+Monash University is now among the 1% of business schools in the world to have achieved ‘triple crown’ accreditation, by the three major global business school accreditation bodies AACSB, EQUIS and AMBBA and the only Group of Eight Australian University to have done so.